 This means you have tax from the past you still need to pay, or you get money or benefits that can’t be taxed before you receive it, like a State Pension or company car.

-The amount you pay will never be more than half the amount you’ve earned or received that pay period (whether that’s monthly, weekly or another period).
+The amount you pay will never be more than half the amount you’ve earned or received during the pay period (whether that’s monthly, weekly or another period).

 Sometimes your tax code isn’t right for your circumstances and you might be given an emergency code.